 preparing and uploading your pictures

-Before adding pictures to your guide, you can use Photoshop or other software to lighten up or crop them so that they look better.
+Before adding pictures to your guide, you can use Photoshop or other software to lighten them up—however, we have a few guidelines:

-- Please do NOT use Photoshop to remove photo backgrounds.
+Please do NOT use Photoshop to remove photo backgrounds.
 Your backgrounds don’t have to be perfectly white; a nice uncluttered background is less distracting than one that has been crudely cut out.
 Even if you really, really know what you’re doing, your time is better spent on other parts of the project.

-- Please do NOT use Photoshop to add markup to pictures.
+Please do NOT use Photoshop to add markup to pictures.
 Instead, use iFixit's built-in markup tool.
-This way anyone can change the markup in case a mistake is made, whereas Photoshopped markup is permanently attached to the picture.
+This way, anyone can change the markup in case a mistake is made, whereas Photoshopped markup is permanently attached to the picture.

-- Keep your pictures as large as possible in terms of resolution.
+Keep your pictures as large as possible in terms of resolution.
 If a picture is 4000 x 3000 pixels in size, so be it!
-We love large images.

-- To upload a photo, add/edit a step and click the camera icon.
+To upload a photo, add/edit a step and click the camera icon.
 This brings up your personal media manager, where you can manage your existing photos and upload new ones.

 In the new window that opens, click and drag the corners of the selection box to frame your photo.
 Once you have your photo in position, click Save.